There’s this strange stereotype in many cultures about the language learner.

 Most audio resources give you a window into Chinese culture, too.

-You’ve got more than enough reasons to get started with audio learning now, even if you’re still a Chinese newbie.
+You’ve got more than enough reasons to learn Chinese with audio, even if you’re still a Chinese newbie.
 So, listen up!

 And One More Thing…